4th Fest hosting house decorating contest announced

-RACINE — 4th Fest of Greater Racine is having a house decorating contest for all residents of greater Racine as part of the community’s Independence Day celebration.
+RACINE — 4th Fest of Greater Racine is conducting a house decorating contest for residents of greater Racine as part of the community’s Independence Day celebration.
 Registration is required by June 29 with a $10 donation to 4th Fest of Greater Racine.

 Get local news delivered to your inbox!